Collider

 Stickiness is not as well-suited for large objects that you want to glue together; although, to a degree, that also works: However, they then tend to stick together only at their corners.

-Parameters named Thickness are always used in simulations to avoid penetrations as much as possible.
-It's a kind of safety distance around the Simulation object, from which the collision case occurs and the algorithm tries to keep the colliding elements apart.
+Parameters such as Search Radius are always used in simulations in order to avoid penetrations as far as possible.
+This is a kind of safety distance around the simulation object from which a collision is detected and the algorithm attempts to keep the colliding elements apart.

 Therefore, if there are visible penetrations, you should carefully increase the value.